 How Were the Scopes for the 22 Rimfire Chosen?

-The list is built from scratch for the year 2019, so the 22LR scopes mentioned here have up to date information.
-The scopes were selected on the basis of:
+The list is built from scratch for the year 2022, so the 22LR scopes mentioned here have up to date information.

 Best 22LR Scopes for Squirrel Hunting and Target Shooting: